diego-ninja/Preloader/README.md

 ## Safe Preloader

-This packages comes with a handy Safe Preloader, located in `helpers/safe_preloader.php`.
+This package comes with a handy Safe Preloader, located in `helpers/safe_preloader.php`.

-What it does is very simple: it registers a shutdown function for PHP that is executed after the preload script finishes, and registers any error the script may have returned so you can debug it.
+What it does is very simple: it registers a shutdown function for PHP that is executed after the preload script finishes and registers any error the script may have returned so you can debug it.

 To use it, copy the file into an accessible path for PHP, and along with the real preloader script, reference it in your `php.ini`: